jbcodeforce/aws-studies/docs/infra/index.md

 ### Metadata

-When in a EC2 instance shell, we can get access to EC2 metadata by going to the URL: **http://169.254.169.254/latest/meta-data/**
+When in a EC2 instance shell, we can get access to EC2 metadata by going to the URL: **http://169.254.169.254/latest/meta-data/**.

+We can also quickly review scripts used to bootstrap the instances at runtime using **http://169.254.169.254/latest/user-data/**

 ### AMI